 Old dogs (and cats) can learn new tricks.
 The brain is like a muscle: if you don’t use it, you will lose it.
 Or at least … lose its sharpness.
 Continue to teach your pet tricks, take them to new places, introduce them to new people, and add variety to their life.
 Both human and pet brains tend to get lazy when we do the same things over and over again.
 Add some spice to life, and you will help them keep some of their youthful spark.

 5. Support their joints.

 As we mentioned in our post about “4 Secrets to Helping Your Older Dog Feel Young Again,” you can make life easier on your pet by adding assistance steps or making some simple homemade ramps to the high places where your pets are allowed.
-It’s also a great idea to supplement with joint-healthy treats, like our vet-recommend Pet Jerky.
+It’s also a great idea to supplement with joint-healthy treats.
 Make sure you find a supplement with glucosamine and MSM that is made in the U.S.A.